 - The American Urological Association, Inc. (AUA) is incorporated in Maryland and has been granted tax-exempt status by IRS - as a Section 501(c)(6) entity, as a professional association or "business league."
 While this type of entity is not required to pay taxes on its net income, it is not a "charitable" entity and therefore contributions are not tax deductible.
 This makes little difference to members, who can claim dues as business deductions.
 Likewise, grants from industry can normally qualify as a business expense.
 Since a C-6 entity has greater leeway in political and membership activities, the Public Policy and Membership department functions are designated as C-6 activities.
 In addition, some of AUA's more "commercial" activities are designated under this entity - most notably, the exhibitor portion of the Annual Meeting.

-American Urological Association, Inc. Bylaws - Approved 2016 [pdf]
+American Urological Association Bylaws 2022 [pdf]

 The AUA Committee & Society Affairs Department is the Office of Permanent Record for Bylaws documents and can be reached by commaff@AUAnet.org.